A reader posted a comment about living a life in two parts, as follows:

 The path of self-realization is about defining your own rules.
 Please read The Two Spiritual Approaches, especially the part where I talk about the psychology of a bee and its modus operandi.
 Just because everyone around you seems to be living a certain way does not necessarily make it the best way.
 I am not suggesting, even for a moment, that your way is not the right way.
 Any path that inspires you to be a better human being, and, helps you help others, that path will automatically instill in you the desire to discover your own truth.

 You talk about being twenty-three and enjoying the ups and downs.
-The Discovery of peace does not mean that there will be no ups and downs.
+The discovery of peace does not mean that there will be no ups and downs.
 It does not mean that the cardiogram will run flat.
-It means that you will no longer puke while on the roller coaster.
+It means that you will no longer puke while riding the roller coaster.
 Imagine being able to give peace, happiness and joy to many others.

 Self-discovery is not about surrendering to peace.
 It is about following your own path.
 It is about not just living life the way it is handed down to you but analyzing it and giving it more meaning.
 In the DNA of Desires, I wrote, “When in youth and rolling in money, the material world seems a place worth living in…” So, at your present age, maybe you could not be bothered and are having the time of your life.
 Well, that’s all well.
 I am happy for you.